GEMMEE/fcc-learn-react-and-redux/README.md

 In the Presentational component, first, remove the messages property in the local state.
 These messages will be managed by Redux.
 Next, modify the submitMessage() method so that it dispatches submitNewMessage() from this.props, and pass in the current message input from local state as an argument.
 Because you removed messages from local state, remove the messages property from the call to this.setState() here as well.
 Finally, modify the render() method so that it maps over the messages received from props rather than state.

 Once these changes are made, the app will continue to function the same, except Redux manages the state.
 This example also illustrates how a component may have local state: your component still tracks user input locally in its own state.
 You can see how Redux provides a useful state management framework on top of React.
 You achieved the same result using only React's local state at first, and this is usually possible with simple apps.
 However, as your apps become larger and more complex, so does your state management, and this is the problem Redux solves.

+### Challenge 9: Moving Forward From Here

+Congratulations!
+You finished the lessons on React and Redux.
+There's one last item worth pointing out before you move on.
+Typically, you won't write React apps in a code editor like this.
+This challenge gives you a glimpse of what the syntax looks like if you're working with npm and a file system on your own machine.
+The code should look similar, except for the use of import statements (these pull in all of the dependencies that have been provided for you in the challenges).
+The "Managing Packages with npm" section covers npm in more detail.

+Finally, writing React and Redux code generally requires some configuration.
+This can get complicated quickly.
+If you are interested in experimenting on your own machine, the Create React App comes configured and ready to go.

+Alternatively, you can enable Babel as a JavaScript Preprocessor in CodePen, add React and ReactDOM as external JavaScript resources, and work there as well.

+Log the message 'Now I know React and Redux!' to the console.